Deathcomes4you/Deathcomes4yous-Firewall-Breach/README.md

 # Exploited Links

 COLT LOOK THIS UP ON THE BROWSER : everyone.chat
-WHEN YOUR REGISER AS A GUEST PUT YOUR NAME AS PorkChop45 MY USERNAME IS Deathcomes4you
+WHEN YOUR REGISER AS A GUEST, PUT YOUR NAME AS PorkChop45.
+MY USERNAME IS Deathcomes4you

 Exploits:
 https://chrose.netlify.app/?